z/xonotic-server-info-page/README.md

 The configuration is defined in two files, `options.json` and `config/manifest.json`.
 These can be created with the GUI editor, or written by hand.

-While these files below contain comments for reference, JSON does not support comments.
-Do not use comments in your *.json files or the site will not work.
+While these files below contain comments for reference, *JSON does not support comments*. **Do not use comments in your *.json files or the site will not work.**

 `config/options.json`: